 What does creating long-term value mean?
 For EY people, it means giving them the experiences, training, skills and support they need to build a career that is unique to them.
 In FY22, we spent more than US$300 million on training and delivered more than 59 hours of training per person.
 There are now more than 250 different EY Badges on offer, ranging from AI to sustainability and impact entrepreneurship to supply chain planning.
 Since the program was launched in 2017, more than 280,000 EY Badges have been awarded.

 Creating long-term value for EY people also means keeping them safe.
 At the outset of the war in Ukraine this year, our immediate focus was on helping EY colleagues and their families who wanted to leave, as well as those who had to, or chose to, stay.
 EY crisis and mobility teams worked in tandem to provide transport, accommodation, food and medical care.
 EY member firms have also gone on to collectively raise US$1.8 million to provide additional support for EY people, their families and communities.

-In light of the war in Ukraine, the EY global organization also made the difficult decision to separate the Russian and Belarussian member firms from the global network.
+In light of the war in Ukraine, the EY global organisation also made the difficult decision to separate the Russian and Belarusian member firms from the global network.
 This is now complete.

 I have been humbled by the many ways EY people came together in support of EY colleagues, as well as the wider community impacted by the war, and I want to thank the EY people and leaders who have been front and center of our efforts in this.

 Creating long-term value for society means having a positive impact on the planet and on the communities in which we live and work.
 We have reduced EY carbon emissions globally by 56% from our FY19 baseline, ensuring that we remain on track for our 2025 net-zero target.